escolano/TclTLS/README.txt

 Compatibility
 =============

 This package requires TCL 8.5 or later.
+It will work with TCL 9.
+If this extension is built against TCL 8.x it will not work with TCL 9 or vice versa.
+It is best to compile both separately then install them with the compatible TCL versions.

 This package is compatible with:
-- OpenSSL v1.1.1 or later.
+- OpenSSL v1.1.1 or later though 3.2+ is preferred.
 See (http://www.openssl.org/

+Note: There are incompatibilities between OpenSSL 1.1.1 and 3.x, so if this extension is built against OpenSSL 1.1.1 it will not work with an OpenSSL 3.x installation or vice versa.

 Installation
 ============

-This package uses the Tcl Extension Architecture (TEA) to build and install on any supported Unix, Mac, or MS Windows system.
-Either the OpenSSL software libraries must be built and available prior to building TCL TLS.
+This package uses the TCL Extension Architecture (TEA) to build and install on any supported Unix, Mac, or MS Windows system.
+It depends on the OpenSSL libraries being available prior to building the TCLTLS extension.

 UNIX and Linux
 --------------

-The standard TEA config, make and install process is supported.
+The standard TEA config, make, and install process is supported.

 	$ cd tcltls
 	$ ./configure --enable-64bit